 ANT330B: The Rudabanya Field School

-Welcome to the home page of The Rudabanya Field School, a palaeoanthropological field course administered by the University of Toronto in collaboration with the Geophysoical and Geological Institute of Hungary.
-This course involves fieldwork in the world famous locality of Rudabanya, Hungary, and is a study in Great Ape and human origins.
-It is designed to introduce to students both the theory and methodology of palaeoanthropology.
+Welcome to the home page of The Rudabanya Field School, a palaeoanthropological field course administered by the University of Toronto in collaboration with the Geological and Geophysical Institute of Hungary.
+This course involves fieldwork in the world famous locality of Rudabanya and a new site called Alsotelekes, both in Hungary.
+The these two sites are rich in fossils that help us to understand the origins of the Great Apes and humans.
+It is designed to introduce students to both the theory and methodology of palaeoanthropology.

 The Rudabanya Field School course is run by Dr. David Begun of the Department of Anthropology at the University of Toronto.Click here to see views from the field

 To navigate the site, please use the links on the left panel.
 To apply for the field schol, please go to the contact page for further instructions.